 Our manufacturing division is ISO14001 certified and complies with environmental laws and regulations.
+Hazardous waste is properly stored and handled by authorized vendor for proper disposal.

-We remain committed to improve our environmental best practices to mitigate any adverse impact to the environment.
+We remain committed to continually reduce the environmental footprint of our business activities to mitigate any adverse impact to the environment.